 Eventually, joint pain appears.
-Morning stiffness, which lasts more than an hour, is common.
-Joints can even become warm, tender, and stiff when not used in as little as an hour.
+Morning stiffness, which often lasts more than an hour, is very common.
+Joints can become warm, tender, and stiff when not used.
 Joint pain is often felt on both sides of the body.

 The joints are often swollen and feel warm and boggy (or spongy) to the touch.
 Over time, joints lose their range of motion and may become deformed.

 Other symptoms that could be related to RA include:

 - Chest pain when taking a breath (pleurisy)

 - Eye burning, itching, and discharge